teampopwork/PopWork/CODE_OF_CONDUCT.md

 If you experience or witness violations, please contact [electr0gunner] on Discord.

-Let’s keep PopWork welcoming for everyone!
+Let’s keep PopLib welcoming for everyone!